wp-plugins/easy-affiliate-links/readme.txt

 *   A/B testing for link text
 *   Broken links checker

-Let us know if you have any requests at all!
+This plugin is under active development, so just let us know if you have any requests at all!

 == Installation ==